Bharat9848/notes/architecture.md

   - high cohesion, low coupling, size of the system and binding time of modification are properties which helps in modifiability of the system.
   - For high cohesion - splitting module cohesively and putting similar functionality in a single module, are tactics.
   - For reduce coupling - encapsulation, use an intermediary, abstract common service and restrict dependencies are some of the tactics.
-  - For defer binding - component replacemnt, compile-time parameterization, Aspects, configuration-time binding, resouce files, discovery, interpret parameters, shared repositories and polymorphism
+  - For defer binding - component replacemnt, compile-time parameterization, Aspects, configuration-time binding, resouce files, discovery, interpret parameters, shared repositories and polymorphism.

 #### Performance
   - Response time comprises of two major factor - processing time and blocking time.